vartulzeroshieldai/Threat-Shield/README.md

 | Latent Injection      | Model attacked through hidden instructions in data                        | RAG, document QA system risk          |

 > **Further Analysis:**
-> Beyond these probes, Threat Shield analyzes all probe results for exposure patterns—automatically scoring LLM risk, mapping incidents to OWASP Top 10 and compliance controls, and surfacing which prompt/attack types are most dangerous in your use case.
+> Beyond these threat categories, Threat Shield analyzes all threat modeling results for exposure patterns—automatically scoring LLM risk, mapping incidents to **OWASP** Top 10 for API Security and **compliance** controls, and surfacing which prompt/attack types are most dangerous in your use case.

 #### How It Benefits Users

-- **Real-world attack simulation** using the latest security probe techniques.
+- **Real-world threat modeling** using comprehensive security analysis techniques.
 - **Immediate understanding of LLM weaknesses and exposure.**
 - **Human-readable explanations and remediation steps** for every finding.
 - **Continuous assessment** as models/prompts evolve.